These functions are used to subset a data frame, applying the expressions in

 With the grouped equivalent:

-In the ungrouped version, filter()
+In the ungrouped version, filter() compares the value of mass in each row

-the average mass separately for each gender
+version calculates the average mass separately for each gender group, and

-than the relevant within-gender average.
+keeps rows with mass greater than the relevant within-gender average.

 Methods